virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Internet Challenges to Privacy

 **Cookies**
-Cookies are small text files deposited on a computer hard drive when a user visits websites[1].
+Cookies are small text files deposited on a computer hard drive when a user visits websites.
 Cookies identify the visitor's Web browser software and track visits to the website.
-When the visitor returns to a site that has stored a cookie, the website software will search the visitor's computer, find the cookie, and know what that person has done in the past[1].
+When the visitor returns to a site that has stored a cookie, the website software will search the visitor's computer, find the cookie, and know what that person has done in the past.

 **Web Beacons**
-Web beacons (also called web bugs) are tiny software programs that keep a hidden record of consumers' online clickstream and report this data back to whomever owns the tracking file invisibly embedded in e-mail messages and web pages that are designed to monitor the behavior of the user visiting a website or sending e-mail[1].
+Web beacons (also called web bugs) are tiny software programs that keep a hidden record of consumers' online clickstream and report this data back to whomever owns the tracking file invisibly embedded in e-mail messages and web pages that are designed to monitor the behavior of the user visiting a website or sending e-mail.

 **Spyware**
 Spyware can secretly install itself on an Internet user's computer by piggybacking on larger applications.
-Once installed, the spyware calls out to websites to send banner ads and other unsolicited material to the user, and it can report the user's movements on the Internet to other computers[1].
+Once installed, the spyware calls out to websites to send banner ads and other unsolicited material to the user, and it can report the user's movements on the Internet to other computers.

 ### Real-World Privacy Dilemmas